llamasearchai/OpenWorld/README.md

     *   `battery_simulation_example.py`: Example of battery discharge simulation.
 *   `examples/notebooks/`: Jupyter notebooks for more interactive demonstrations and tutorials (to be added).

-We encourage you to run these examples to get a feel for the platform\'s capabilities.
+We encourage you to run these examples to get a feel for the platform's capabilities.

-## 🛣️ Roadmap
+## Roadmap

 We have an exciting vision for the future of OpenWorld!
 Here are some of the features and improvements we are planning: